 'It's been a tough few days, babe,’ he says.
 ‘Maybe get some rest before you go on another killing-spree, yeah?'

-So, I’m left with two choices; keep blocking him to save him from experiencing first-hand what I went through on the yacht, or let him in so I can show him what happened when the scarred man burst into my life, swearing vengeance and claiming me as his soulmate.
+So, I’m left with two choices: keep blocking him to save him from what I went through on the yacht, or let him in so I can show him what happened when the scarred man burst into my life, swearing vengeance and claiming me as his soulmate.

 While I consider my options, Raven continues to talk.

 ‘You’re overtired.
 All stirred up.
 You must be imagining things.’
 All stirred up!
-That's what he says, like I’m an overwrought child, not a fully-fledged witch with Goddess powers.
+Like I’m an overwrought child and not a fully-fledged witch with goddess powers.

 I know I don’t have any right to be upset, but I am.
 We hardly even know each other, and he doesn’t know anything about Morrigan, or my sister or Bastian, or what Lyric and Devin did to me.
 He doesn’t know what happened to me there, so he is putting my tale down to hysterics.